Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/_index.md

 linkTitle: Connect API Manager
 weight: 100
 date: 2020-15-15
-description: Understand why you would connect Axway API Manager to Amplify Central.
-Learn how you can publish to the Amplify Catalog from your API Management System in order to obtain a global view of your APIs and present this Catalog to your consumers.
-Learn how you can collect the traffic of all your gateways and see it in a single place in Amplify Central Observability.
 ---
+This topic explains:

+* Why you would connect Axway API Manager to Amplify Central
+* How to publish to the Amplify Catalog from your API Management System in order to obtain a global view of your APIs and present this Catalog to your consumers
+* How to collect the traffic of all your gateways and see it in a single place in Amplify Central Observability

 ## What is Axway API Manager connected?